-Upper Camelford Walk: 36no. three-bedroom homes, 4no. two-bedroom homes.
-There is third floor deck access.
+Upper Clarendon Walk: Which has 36 two-bedroom homes & 4 onebedroom homes.
+There is fourth floor deck access.

-The building has 3 communal staircases.
-There is ramped access to Lower Camelford Walk from Cornwall Crescent, however this is only accessible to half of the residents as the block is divided into two sections through the later introduction of new walls in the corridors in the 1980s.
+The building has 4 communal staircases: a staircase at each end which provide the means of entry for residents of Clarendon Walk and Upper Clarendon Walk, and 2 central staircases, which are currently used for exit only.
+There is ramped access to Clarendon Walk from Dulford Street, however this is only accessible to half of the residents as the block is divided into two sections through the introduction of new walls in the corridors in the 1980s.